dwestland/bookstore-reservations/README.md

 # bookstore-reservations

 This app uses the latest version of React Native, using TypeScript and the Expo Router v2 (which came out earlier this month).
+Dark mode and light mode are activated by OS setting.

 To install the dependencies, use the following command: